Herbert Philbrick: Later years

 Later in life, Philbrick retired to the home of his youth, in the Little Boar's Head district of North Hampton, New Hampshire.
 He remained active, giving speeches and encouraging youth and adult citizens to exercise their political rights and power, admonishing his listeners to be ever-watchful against those who would undermine the republican form of government.
 Toward the end of his life, he owned and ran a variety store in Rye Beach, New Hampshire.
 He claimed that he never stopped traveling under assumed names and watching for people following him.

+He was a member of the International Advisory Committee of the Information Council of the Americas.

 On August 16, 1993, Philbrick died at his North Hampton home.

 Philbrick was father to six children with his first wife Eva: Dale, Brenda, Leslie, Connie, Sandra, and Herbert Jr. He had a daughter, Dawn, with his second wife, Shirley Brundige Philbrick.

 Philbrick's personal papers were acquired by the Manuscript Division of the Library of Congress, where they are made available to researchers.